rzerres/gnucash/doc/property-management.md

 ## Co-Owner billing reports

-The aim of this new report is to provide an individual statement, that provides co-owner bills for a given property.
+The aim of this new report is to provide an individual statement, that provides Co-Owner bills for a given property.

 ## Property managment idioms